3a1/3a1.github.io/content/posts/dseclipse-bootkit/index.md

 ### How the DSE works

-Before we will start writing bootkit, we need to understand how to bypass DSE, to make it we need firstly understand how it works.
+Before we start writing a bootkit, we need to understand how to bypass DSE and to do that, we first need to understand how it operates.
-Let’s discuss how DSE works.
+Let’s break down how DSE works.

 **DSE** stands for **Driver Signature Enforcement**.
 Simply put, it's the security feature that stands behind the certificate verification of loaded drivers in system.